Start Year: 2025

 Action Impacts and Timeframes

-Please provide feedback on draft actions’ potential safety impacts and expected timeframe for delivery.
-Questionnaires are now open for response.
-Note the deadlines below:
+The public was also invited to provide feedback on draft actions’ potential safety impacts and expected timeframe for delivery.
+Questionnaires were released on the following dates:

 Working Group Meeting Materials